 Many spinal cord injury survivors desire to return to work and participate in the same activities they once enjoyed.
 No one knows this better than Eric Northbrook.
 After a January 2006 motorcycle accident left him paralyzed, Eric wasted little time turning his personal story into an opportunity to help others.

 One month later, while still undergoing his own recovery and rehabilitation, Eric established the HeadNorth Foundation to provide financial assistance to San Diegans facing the same situation.
 In order to help more people, he joined forces with Sharp HealthCare in 2016 and established the Sharp HealthCare Foundation HeadNorth Fund.

 “The HeadNorth Fund offers help and hope to those individuals and their families as they face the daily challenges of living with a spinal cord injury,” says Northbrook.

 Sharp team members help connect patients with scholarships

-Requests can be for equipment and services like wheelchairs, exercise gear, computers and car and home modifications.
+Requests can be for equipment and services, such as wheelchairs, exercise gear, computers, and car and home modifications.
 Grants are provided to San Diegans overcoming a traumatic spinal cord injury with demonstrated financial need.
-Since its inception, the HeadNorth Fund has awarded nearly $120,000 in grants to 36 people with spinal cord injuries.
+Since its inception, the HeadNorth Fund has awarded nearly $146,000 in grants to 42 people with spinal cord injuries.